Diamella cupreomicans

-Diamella cupreomicans is a species of ground beetle in the Lebiinae subfamily that can be found in China, Indonesia, Myanmar, Laos, Malaysia, and Viet Nam.
+Diamella cupreomicans is a species of ground beetle in the Lebiinae subfamily that can be found in China, Indonesia, Myanmar, Laos, Malaysia, and Vietnam.
 The species is blackish-green in colour and is 6.9 mm in length.

 Further distribution

 In China it can be found in such provinces as Guangxi, Hainan, and Yunnan, while in Indonesia it is found on Borneo, Java and Sumatra islands.